microsoft/AcademicContent/Labs/Web Development/Azure Web Apps and GitHub/Deploying a Cognitive Services Web Site to Azure via GitHub.md

     _Creating an Azure Web App_

-1. Enter a unique name for the app.
-The name must be unique across Azure, so you will probably have to use something other than "Classrates."
+1. Enter a name for the Web App.
+The name must be unique across Azure, so you will probably have to use something other than "classrates."
 Place the Web App in the "classrates-rg" resource group you created in [Exercise 1](#Exercise1), and select the operating system on which you want the Web App to run.
 (Either Windows or Linux is fine.)

 	Click **App Service plan/Location** and create a new service plan in the same region you selected for the Text Analytics resource in Exercise 1 and that uses an inexpensive pricing tier — for example, the B1 tier available under Dev/Test, which is free for 30 days if you deploy the Web App on Linux.
 Select **Node.js 8.11** or higher as the runtime stack.
 Then click the **Create** button at the bottom of the blade.